makinacorpus/php-query-builder/docs/content/query/basics.md

 It will pass the type cast whenever necessary in queries, allowing the converter to deambiguate values types.

-:::warning
+:::tip
-Value conversion and representation in SQL is left to the driver or the brige in use, and is not the responsability of the query builder.
+Value conversion and representation in SQL is done by the [converter](../converter/converter).
 :::

 #### Simple exemple